 The number of wearable sensors to measure vital signs like heart rate or activity are increasing daily, generating a huge amount of sensitive data.
 The potential of automatically and continuously gathered health data to tackle challenges of patients, providers and payers is well recognized:

-- Increase efficiency for nursing staff and convenience for patients by replacing regular vital sign measurements at the patient’s bed with an automated solution.
+- Increase efficiency for nursing staff and convenience for patients by replacing regular manual vital sign measurements and documentation at the patient’s bed with an automated solution.

 - Replace a few data points per day with continuous data for deeper insights and the potential to prevent adverse events based on Early Warning Scores.

 - Discharge patients earlier, manage chronic diseases and objectify outcomes due to the ability to seamlessly monitor patients from the hospital to their homes.

 - Rethink the healthcare system with decentralized models to increase patient access and engagement.

 However, most commercially oriented wearable devices are part of an end-to-end ecosystem – complete with centralized cloud and proprietary analytics algorithms.
 Care providers need the tools to efficiently integrate and manage devices from multiple manufacturers in clinical workflows, while retaining full control and transparency regarding the gathered data and applied algorithms.
 Commercial end-to-end solutions with proprietary cloud and analytics platforms do not satisfy these requirements.

 In collaboration with the University Hospital Basel, Leitwert developed the Device Hub to overcome such obstacles – a device and data management platform, which can be deployed on premise and provides open interfaces to directly integrate with 3rd party devices, analytics tools and clinical information systems.